 Flooded in Westchester County NY?
 Basement water proofing solutions

-Did you have a flood in your basement?
+?
 Many low lying areas of Westchester, got hit hard from the Superstorm, including Rye, Scarsdale, Larchmont, Mamaroneck, New Rochelle and Bronxville.
 Some have had frozen pipes this winter, and still others have had broken water heaters. Â We’ve had a lot of customers calling due to drenched carpets.
 And, if you don’t remove them soon enough, they really start to smell…and if they sit too long they could develop that forbidden word…mold.
 Yuck!

 Sometimes, the water damage is covered by insurance, especially if it was due to an electrical failure.
 Usually, the insurance will compensate you for replacement value of what you had.
 We’ve had many customers in Westchester who were so disgusted by the smell and ordeal associated with flooded carpets, that sometimes, they just never want to go back to carpet.
 Instead, they would prefer a water proof solution.